aws/aws-parallelcluster/docs/tutorials/ami_customization.rst

     ParallelCluster.
 You will need to repeat the steps used to create your custom AMI with each new AWS ParallelCluster release.

-Before reading any further, take a look at the :doc:`pre_post_install` section of the documentation to determine if the modifications you wish to make can be scripted and supported with future AWS ParallelCluster releases
+Before reading any further, take a look at the :doc:`../pre_post_install` section of the documentation to determine if the modifications you wish to make can be scripted and supported with future AWS ParallelCluster releases

 While not ideal, there are a number of scenarios where building a custom AMI for AWS ParallelCluster is necessary.
 This tutorial will guide you through the process.